-We estimate that 0.01 Black Harriers could collide with turbines on the wind farm under "Scenario 1" rotor swept area or none under Scenario 2.
+We estimate that 0.01 Black Harriers could collide with turbines on the wind farm per year when all flight records are considered, reduced to 0 under Scenario 2.
 Although this is a low fatality rate, it should not be considered in isolation, as the risk along the species' migratory routes is a cumulative one.
+Flight paths were not documented for this species on official VP sessions at Loxton WEF 1, although Incidental Records were made further afield.
 This is a highly mobile migrant species and we precautionarily rate the risk as Medium at this site.
 Increasing rotor swept height above ground is predicted to greatly reduce collision risk for this species that typically forages at lower heights.